dlang/DIPs/DIPs/DIP1NNN-MVF.md

 >
 > It's not a deal-breaker, but it already puts D on an uneven footing in regards to Go and Rust, which both claim full memory safety by default.

-Transitioning D to a `@safe`-by-default language will demonstrate that D is serious about memory-safety, and is making strides to encourage its proliferation.
+Transitioning D to a `@safe`-by-default language will demonstrate that D is serious about memory-safety, and is making a positive contribution to the riliability and robustness on the software that society, as a whole, become more increasingly dependent upon.

 ### Advantages
   * D users wanting more robustness and reliability from their programming language will no longer be subject the inconvenience, no matter how small, of opting in to memory safety; D will be memory-safe out of the box.